euank/euank.com/_posts/2022-05-01-nixos-bisect.md

-The iteration speed of the above setup is great, but NixOS's desire to also own the kernel build process, its desire to use an initrd that matches the kernel, and the general difficulty of building such an initrd all conspire together to make this difficult.
+The iteration speed of the above setup is great, but NixOS's desire to also own the kernel build process, its desire to use an initrd that matches the kernel, and the general difficulty of building such an initrd, all conspire together to make this more difficult on NixOS than the average distro.

 Next time I need to do a kernel bisect, I expect I'll spend a little more time upfront trying to reproduce my issue in a setup like the above, where my rootfs